Locoduino/ScheduleTable/README.md

 ## Creating a schedule table

 To implement our LED behavior, we need a schedule table with 2 actions and a 500ms period.
-This is done by using a ScheduleTable class instance :
+This is done by using a SchedTable class instance :

 ```
-ScheduleTable blinkLED(2,500);
+SchedTable<2> blinkLED(500);
 ```

 By default the time base is in milliseconds.
 If a different timebase is needed,